 CAFII recommends that CISRO give consideration as to whether its proposed Mandate, Vision, and Mission statements might be positioned at somewhat too high a level, given that none of the words "licensing/registration" or "licensing/registration standards" are mentioned in any of the three statements.
-After all, the "Our History" introduction to the Draft Strategic Plan emphasizes that "CISRO was established as a forum for information-sharing and collaboration among regulators with responsibility for the registration or licensing and regulatory supervision of insurance intermediaries" and, in CAFII's view, that shared focus on licensing/registration standards which initially brought the founding members of CISRO together in common cause should be reflected in CISRO's Mandate, Vision, or Mission Statements.
+After all, the "Our History" introduction to the Draft Strategic Plan emphasizes that "CISRO was established as a forum for information-sharing and collaboration among regulators with responsibility for the registration or licensing/registration standards which initially brought the founding members of CISRO together in common cause should be reflected in CISRO's Mandate, Vision, or Mission Statements.